Hsanka6/goTenna/README.md

 ## Usage

 This app displays pins on a Mapbox map and menu and in the menu it shows how many miles the location is away from the user's current location in miles.
-If you click on a pin it center the map around the clicked the pin.
+If you click on a pin, it centers the map around the clicked pin.

 This application uses the MVVM architecture.